Wildfires in West explode in size amid hot, windy conditions

 A red flag warning indicating that the weather could cause extreme fire behavior was in effect for the area, with “dry thunderstorms” — generally causing lightning and wind without rain — expected.

-As federal lawmakers approved the bill Friday, crews in California battled a blaze that forced evacuation of thousands of people near Yosemite National Park and firefighters in North Texas sought to contain another fire.
-The measure combines 49 separate bills and would increase firefighter pay and benefits; boost resiliency and mitigation projects for communities affected by climate change; protect watersheds; and make it easier for wildfire victims to get federal assistance.
+Meanwhile, crews made significant progress in battling another major blaze in California that forced evacuations of thousands of people near Yosemite National Park earlier this month.
+The Oak fire was 52% contained by Saturday, according to a Cal Fire incident update.

+The legislative measure approved by federal lawmakers Friday combines 49 separate bills and would increase firefighter pay and benefits; boost resiliency and mitigation projects for communities affected by climate change; protect watersheds; and make it easier for wildfire victims to get federal assistance.

 The bill now goes to the Senate, where California Democratic Sen. Dianne Feinstein has sponsored a similar measure.